pangeacyber/pangea-python/examples/vault/README.md

 $ poetry install
 ```

-Set up the environment variables ([Instructions](https://pangea.cloud/docs/vault/#set-your-environment-variables)) `PANGEA_VAULT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on the Pangea User Console (token should have access to Vault service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea domain.
+Set up the environment variables ([Instructions](https://pangea.cloud/docs/vault/#set-your-environment-variables)) `PANGEA_VAULT_TOKEN` and `PANGEA_URL_TEMPLATE` with your project token configured on the Pangea User Console (token should have access to Vault service [Instructions](https://pangea.cloud/docs/admin-guide/tokens)) and with your Pangea base url template.
 Some examples require
 an additional variable `PANGEA_AUDIT_TOKEN_VAULT_ID` that is the Vault ID of a
 Secure Audit Log token.